 We often receive emails from readers asking for help in navigating their own real estate crises.
 In Realty Bites, we try to get them answers.

-For starters, "You'll need a copy of your visa, your passport, a few months' worth of bank statements, and a letter of enrollment or class schedule from school," explains Citi Habitats broker Joanne Gamel.
+For starters, "a student will have to provide a photo ID or passport, bank statements (U.S. bank accounts are almost always required), a letter of enrollment or transcript from the school, and an I-20 visa, which is active for at least the entirety of the lease,” says Michael Jeneralczuk, CEO and founder of Undorm, which specializes in finding NYC rentals for students and recent graduates.
 Landlords want proof that you have consistent funds—rather than a bank account with a temporary, parent-supplied infusion of cash—as well as evidence of why you're in the city, in this case, for school.

 And this is just the tip of the iceberg: most landlords, at minimum, require that you earn a steady income of at least 40 times the monthly rent—not just that you have that much money in savings—and have a credit score of around 700 or higher.
 Since you'll be a student (and presumably not earning a full-time income) and don't have a credit history in the U.S., you'll almost certainly need a guarantor, or someone who will agree to be responsible for your rent if you default.
 Unfortunately, many landlords require that the guarantor earn a salary of 80 times the monthly rent, and reside in the tri-state area.

-Alternately, you can see if the the landlord is willing to accept a bigger security deposit up front—generally three to six times a month's rent, instead of the usual one month's rent, says Gamel—or seek out a sublet or roommate share so you don't have to deal with getting on a lease at all.
+Alternately, you can see if the landlord is willing to accept a bigger security deposit up front—generally four to six times a month's rent, instead of the usual one month's rent, provided it's not a rent-stabilized apartment, says Jeneralczuk—or seek out a sublet or domestic roommate share so you don't have to deal with getting on a lease at all.